-- 3.5.1 Non-Australian citizens who are permanent residents of Australia wishing to travel overseas after their initial residence visa has expired must hold an authority to return to Australia in their national passport.
-This may take the form of a "Resident Return" visa. - 3.5.2 Permanent residents who hold an "Authority to Return" or "Return Endorsement", which are in the form of a wet stamp in their passport are not recorded electronically in Home Affairs Departmental systems.
-Airlines will need to confirm with the Department of Home Affairs whether holders of these wet stamps are returning to Australia within three (3) years of their most recent departure.
-These wet stamps are also acceptable in expired or cancelled passports or other travel documents provided the holder also has a valid national passport.
+3.5.2 Permanent residents who hold an "Authority to Return" or "Return Endorsement" which are in the form of a wet stamp in their passport may not be recorded electronically in Home Affairs Departmental systems.
+Airlines will need to confirm with the Department of Home Affairs whether holders of these wet stamps are returning to Australia within three years of their most recent departure.
+These old style wet stamps issued between 1976 and 1986 are also acceptable in expired or cancelled passports or other travel documents provided the holder also has a valid foreign travel document.